 The department has a long history of stressing excellence in both instructional and research efforts.
 It was the first in the state, and among the first in the South, to be accredited by the Engineer's Council for Professional Development (ECPD).
 Initial ECPD accreditation of chemical engineering undergraduate programs was granted to LSU in 1939 shortly after national level accreditation of engineering programs began.
-Information regarding program accreditation is available at About Us: Accreditation.
+View program accreditation information.

 Chemical engineering is the most broadly based of all engineering disciplines.
 The applications of physics and mathematics are common to all fields of engineering; however, chemical engineering requires the understanding and application of the principles of chemistry as well.
 The American Institute of Chemical Engineers (AIChE) has defined chemical engineering as "The profession in which knowledge of mathematics, chemistry, and other natural sciences...is applied with judgment to develop economic ways of using materials and energy for the benefit of mankind."
 In the broadest sense, chemical engineering is the creative application of chemistry to the solution of significant problems.